kipe-io/kipes-sdk/README.md

 ## Serializers

-Kipe includes pre-packaged serializers for JSON, Avro, and Protobuf.
-You can also use custom serializers or override default serializers by passing in a `Serde` to various builder methods that require streams.
+Kipes SDK includes pre-packaged serializers for JSON, Avro, and Protobuf.
+To use custom serializers or override default serializers, pass a `Serde` to the builder methods requiring streams.

 ### JSON

-Use the `JsonSerdeFactory` to obtain `Serde` instances for JSON serialization and deserialization using Jackson:
+To obtain `Serde` instances for JSON serialization and deserialization using Jackson, use the `JsonSerdeFactory`:

 ```java
 Serde<MyDataClass> jsonSerde = JsonSerdeFactory.getJsonSerde(MyDataClass.class);